shadman-kaif/Assembly-Crazy-Taxi-Game/README.md

 * Press KEY0 to continue

-* Add breakpoint at the first statement in EXIT in the disassembly

 * Press continue

 * Use KEY1 and KEY2 to control the taxi to avoid the incoming randomized obstacles in the form of other cars